UCLA-VAST/AutoSA/index.md

 We have also provided several other design examples.
 You may find them at the front page of the AutoSA repo [here](https://github.com/UCLA-VAST/AutoSA).

-### Detailed explanation of the matrix multiplication systolic array design.
+### A Detailed Explanation of the Matrix Multiplication Systolic Array Design
 Here we provide a more detailed explanation of the generated systolic array design for the matrix multiplication example.
 The figure below shows the detailed architecture of the generated systolic array.

 <p align="center">